 Strong classroom management skills are needed in order to help maintain classroom discipline and keep students on track and focused.

 A good understanding of language acquisition

 ESL teachers must have a deep understanding of language acquisition in order to effectively help their students.
-They should be able to assess their students’ progress and adjust their teaching methods accordingly.
+They should be able to assess their students’ progress and use strategies to check for understanding.
+If something isn’t working out, they need to be flexible and adjust their teaching methods accordingly.

 Willingness to learn